jbetz34/jbetz34.github.io/docs/_drafts/DRAFT-The-Limit-Does-Not-Exist-2.md

 1                     * 3
 {% endhighlight %}

 We cannot weight our y variable properly, because the largest digits far exceed the size limit for longs in kdb+/q.
 However, by switching the x and y digits here, we are able to properly calculate the result, because we do not have to weight the x variable.

+{% highlight q %}
+x:1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3
+y:3

+// correctly weighting our y variable
+1 * 3
+{% endhighlight %}

+To explain a different way, we are breaking up the y variable into parts based on the digit location.

+{% highlight q %}
+// 5 * 121,121
+x:5
+y:1 2 1 1 2 1

+5 * (100000 + 20000 + 1000 + 100 + 20 + 1)
+	->	500000 + 100000 + 5000 + 500 + 100 + 5
+	->	605605
+{% endhighlight q %}

+The previous example also gives some insight into how we will tackle the problem of rounding.
+In two of the numbers in the partial sum, we had to perform digit promotion ("carry the one").
+Lets take a look at that example again, but in a more q/kdb+ style to see that promotion a bit more clearly.

+{% highlight q %}
+// 5 * 121,121
+x:5
+y:1 2 1 1 2 1

+5 * 1 0 0 0 0 0
+5 *   2 0 0 0 0
+5 *     1 0 0 0
+5 *       1 0 0
+5 *         2 0
+5 *           1

+// resolves to
+5 0 0 0 0 0
+ 10 0 0 0 0
+    5 0 0 0
+	  5 0 0
+	   10 0
+	      5

+// taking the sum
+5 10 5 5 10 5

+// taking the div[;10]
+p:0 1 0 0 1 0

+// multiply p by 10 and subtract
+	5 10 5 5 10 5
+  -	0 10 0 0 10 0	/ (10 * 0 1 0 0 1 0)

+->  5 0 5 5 0 5

+// shifting p to the left and add to previous
+	0 1 0 0 1 0 0	/ when shift in to left, add zero to the right
+  +   5 0 5 5 0 5

+->  0 6 0 5 6 0 5

+// cut off leading 0
+6 0 5 6 0 5

+{% endhighlight %}

 So essentially we have created a method to multiply 1 large number (size dependent on memory and billion list limit) and 1 8-byte number.
 This would solve 99.999% of practical math problems, heck we can even get the answer to 2<sup>64</sup> right now.

 <!-- USELESS JUNK START -->